Pratylenchus brachyurus

 Distribution:

-Widely in the tropics and sub-tropics.
+Pratylenchus brachyurus is widely distributed throughout the tropical and subtropical regions of the world.
 Type host was pineapple in Hawaii where it was described by Godfrey in 1929..

 In surveys of the state of Mato Grosso in Brazil, 94% of cotton fields and 85% of soybean fields were infested with P. brachyurus (Da Silva et al., 2004; Miranda et al., 2010).